Propagating Texas Native Plants – Terminology

 • Seedling – Transplant young plants after they’ve germinated and developed a few true leaves.

-• Semi-hardwood – Take partially mature cuttings in late summer and root them in a moist medium.
+• Semi-hardwood – Take cuttings of semi-hardwood stems and root them in a moist medium.

-• Softwood – Collect tender, new growth in spring and root immediately under high humidity.
+• Softwood – Take cuttings of tender, new stems and place in soil to root immediately under high humidity.

 • Spores – Collect and sow spores from ferns and mosses on moist substrates.